 At weddings, brides traditionally wear red and gold áo dài, symbolizing happiness, luck, and prosperity, though a wider range of colors has grown popular in modern years.
 Bridesmaids, on the other hand, wear áo dài in vibrant colors like yellow, blue, or pink either to complement the bride’s outfit or stand out on their own.
 With so many colors and fun designs, the áo dài gives brides the perfect opportunity to showcase their personal style, all while staying true to tradition.

-In the 1950s, Saigon designers tightened the fit of the áo dài to create the version commonly seen today.
+In the 1950s, Saigon designers adjusted the fit of the áo dài to create the version commonly seen today.
 Trần Kim of Thiết Lập Tailors and Dũng of Dũng Tailors created a dress with raglan sleeves and a diagonal seam running from the collar to the underarm.
-Madame Nhu, the first lady of South Vietnam, popularized a collarless version beginning in 1958.
+Madame Nhu, the de facto first lady of South Vietnam, popularized a collarless version beginning in 1958.

-With the popularity of áo dài hitting its peak between 1960 and 1975, multiple versions of the áo dài were produced.
+In South Vietnam, the áo dài reached the height of its cultural prominence between 1960 and 1975.
+This period also produced notable variations of the áo dài.
 The áo dài hippy, introduced in 1968, was designed with bright colors and mixed patterns to follow the Western popularized trends, and the áo dài mini was intended for more informal, practical usage, where the slits reached the waists and the panels only reached above the knees.
 The most modern version of the áo dài, known as the áo dài cách tân, is much shorter and has a more practical design.

 The áo dài has also grown in popularity with the diaspora, including among Vietnamese-American women.
 Through the áo dài, Vietnamese-American women can relate to their femininity on their own terms, and in the context of their own cultural heritage.
 Vietnamese-American fashion designers express their artistic creativity through their own renderings of the áo dài, often featuring ornate designs.
 Some women choose to wear the áo dài for their weddings, customizing it with their own personal accessories.
 Wearing the áo dài has stood as a sacred tradition passed down by older female relatives to their daughters, granddaughters and great granddaughters, and as such, serves as a cultural repository of Vietnamese heritage, passed through women of the family.
 Both in Vietnam and with the Vietnamese diaspora across the globe, the áo dài carries profound meaning as a celebration and reminder of Vietnamese culture and national pride.